Cardiology | by Dr. Ashok B Malpani

 A pacemaker is of three types:

-The main purpose of a pacemaker is to control the irregular heartbeat.
-For temporary conditions, a pacemaker is placed to correct a slow heartbeat post a heart attack, heart surgery or a drug overdose situation.
+The main purpose of a pacemaker is to control irregular heartbeat.
+For temporary conditions, a pacemaker is placed to correct a slow heartbeat post a heart attack, heart surgery, or a drug overdose situation.
 However, permanent pacemaker transplantation is done to rectify a prolonged irregular heartbeat or to treat heart failure.

 Implanted pacemakers copy the normal action of the electrical system of the heart, and typically comprise two parts: